DataSF/datasf.github.io/_resource_topics/power-bi.md

   - name: DataSF Dashboard Template File
     description: >-
       A report template for Power BI that incorporates a date table and helpful links.
-Created to support recent attendees of DataSF's Intro to PowerBI course.
+Created for Intro to PowerBI course.
     post_date: 2018-05-31 00:00:00
     resource_type: Template
     links: